|Birthname||Zora Bell Folley Jr.|

 |Astrology data||05°54' 20°54 Asc.
 24°51'|

-American heavyweight boxer.
-He was well skilled with a good defence and also a punch to go with it.
+American heavyweight boxer, well skilled with a good defence and also a punch to go with it.

 He moved with his family to Chandler, Arizona in 1942, where he grew up playing baseball.
 Upon joining the U.S. Army in 1948, he entered the boxing ring, and won the 6th Army championship within a year, eventually earning the All-Army and All-Service titles.
 He fought in the Korean War, earning five battle stars, and was discharged in 1953.